Swedish Coastal Artillery: Cold War

 During the 1970s, the invasion threat to the coast very much a reality for the Swedish Armed Forces.
-Therefore, the guns made by Bofors with related combat management, radar and air defense received a powerful protection against all kinds of chemical warfare agents.
-During the 1980s there was a general move towards modernization in the Swedish defense forces and the Coastal Artillery received several new weapon systems in the 1980s and 1990s, like the new 12/70 TAP fixed artillery system, the mobile artillery system 12/80 KARIN, the Stridsbåt 90 combat craft and missile systems like the RBS-15 and RBS-17.
+Therefore, the guns made by Bofors with related combat management, radar and air defence received a powerful protection against all kinds of chemical warfare agents.
+During the 1980s there was a general move towards modernization in the Swedish defence forces and the Coastal Artillery received several new weapon systems in the 1980s and 1990s, like the new 12/70 TAP fixed artillery system, the mobile artillery system 12/80 KARIN, the Stridsbåt 90 combat craft and missile systems like the RBS-15 and RBS-17.
 The Coastal Artillery also modernized its ASW or anti-submarine capabilities in a response to the submarine incursions that plagued Sweden during the 1980s and early 1990s.
 Also, this was a step towards an increased ability to monitor and maintain high level of surveillance of Sweden’s harbours and shipping lanes against any foreign undersea aggression or incursion into Swedish territorial waters.

 The Swedish Coastal Artillery was in a constant level of development during the last century as the threat levels changed around the world, the main threat to Sweden after the World War II was the threat of a war in Europe.
 Even if Sweden had not been directly involved, there was always a risk of an incursion into Sweden of a foreign power during a major war in Europe.

-In 1986 and 1990, a change was made within the Swedish Navy's lower regional management level, where the coastal artillery defense was merged regionally with the naval bases.
-The new authority that was formed through the mergers was called naval command (marinkommando).
+In 1986 and 1990, a change was made within the Swedish Navy's lower regional management level, where the coastal artillery defence was merged regionally with the naval bases.
+The new authority that was formed through the mergers was called naval command.
 Thus, all marine combat forces within each geographical area were led by a joint commander.
-Thus, the five geographical coastal artillery defenses were disbanded, which were integrated with the coastal artillery regiments in the new naval commands.
+Thus, the five geographical coastal artillery defences were disbanded, which were integrated with the coastal artillery regiments in the new naval commands.
 The coastal artillery regiments remained with their own staffs within the command.

 Swedish Amphibious Corps

-The Defense Act of 2000 meant that the fixed coastal artillery would be completely disbanded.
+The Defence Act of 2000 meant that the fixed coastal artillery would be completely disbanded.
 The decommissioning was carried out by the East Coast Naval Base and the South Coast Naval Base, as well as the Swedish Armed Forces Logistics.
 Most of the old guns were scrapped.
-Some batteries, such as Ellenabben in Karlskrona archipelago and the Femöre Fortress outside Oxelösund, were preserved.
+Some batteries, such as Ellenabben in Karlskrona archipelago and the Femöre Fortress outside Oxelösund, were preserved as museums.
 Some part of the battery at Landsort was also preserved.
 On 1 July 2000 the Swedish Amphibious Corps was organized, including Vaxholm Amphibian Regiment (Amf 1), Älvsborg Amphibian Regiment (Amf 4) and Amphibian Combat School (Amfibiestridsskolan, AmfSS).